mehedi-sharif/soulspring/content/why-us.md

       designation: "Founder of Brownstone Research"
       image: "images/ancient-healing/reviewer-02.jpg"
       content: "There is no place on earth like it and it is a lens on the future, not only for our health but for the health of the industry."

+thrive_together:
+  enable: true
+  title: "We Believe Now Is the Time to Thrive Together"
+  subtitle: "Tired of not getting results?
+We get it.
+That’s why we do what we do. "
+  image: "images/thrive-together.jpg/thrive-together.jpg.png"

+  thrive_together_features:
+    - title: "People Want Higher Quality of Life"
+      image: ""

+    - title: "1 in 5 adults spend $ on alternative medicine"
+      image: ""

+    - title: "People are living longer"
+      image: ""

+    - title: "Health is the new wealth"
+      image: ""

+    - title: "New Diseases, Lifestyle Issues and Chronic Conditions"
+      image: ""

+    - title: "Individualized Wellbeing Requires Interplay of Mind-Body-Energy"
+      image: ""

+    - title: "Does Not Address Root Problem Leading to Lifelong Drug Dependency & Major Side Effects"
+      image: ""

+    - title: "Doctors Want to Go Beyond Reactive Care to Preven-tative Regenerative Care"
+      image: ""
 ---